jvmendesavila/jvmendesavila/README.md

 <br/>

+### 📕 Learning
+I'm studing AWS and Cypress.
+Improving knowledges in Tailwind, Jest, NextJS, SSR and SSG.

 ### 💻 Working..
 I’m a Software Engineer Mid Level.
 Currently I'm working as a Web Developer with ReactJS⚛️ at [**Americanas S.A**](https://www.linkedin.com/company/americanas-sa).